marcocapano/marcocapano/about.md

     </center>
 </p>

-Hi, it's Marco!👨🏻‍💻 I live in London, where I work as an iOS Engineer [@Peak](http://www.peak.net) 🧠.
+Hi, it's Marco!👨🏻‍💻 I live in London, where I work as an iOS Engineer [@Peak](http://www.peak.net) 🧠 and co-organise [NSLondon](http://twitter.com/nslondonmeetup).

 I build iOS apps 🍎, contribute to open source and study Computer Engineering on the weekends.
 I became an iOS Engineer in 2016 studying at the Apple Developer Academy in Italy.